BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_2_Building_the_Structure_of_P2SH.md

 $ echo $lehex
 9f7b2a5c
 ```
-In addition, you'll always need to know the size of your integers.
+In addition, you always need to know the size of any data that you put on the stack, so that you can precede it with the proper opcode.
 You can just remember that every two hexidecimal characters is one byte.
-Or, you can use `echo -n` piped to `wc -c`, and divide that in two:
+Or, you can use `echo -n` piped to `wc -c`, and divide that in half:
 ```
 $ echo -n $lehex | wc -c | awk '{print $1/2}'
 4